Shouree/storm-http-framework/doc/03-Library_Reference/01-Standard_Library/15-Geometry.md

 Geometry Library
 ================

-Storm provides a number of types for 2D and 3D geometry in its standard library.
+The Storm standard library provides a number of types for 2D and 3D geometry in its standard library.
 These are provided to make it easier for different graphics libraries to interact with each other, even if parts of them are implemented in C++.

 All of these types and functions are in the `core.geometry` package.
 All their members treat the values as if they were immutable.
 That is, it is possible to modify the contents of all values